ropuertop/similarproducts/README.md

 ## Technical Design

 First at all, I tried to design an hexagonal architecture based project.
-I defined a **Product** root where I defined its own functionality (always abstracted on an interface for versionating purposes) and attributes.
+I've created a **Product** root where I defined its own functionality (always abstracted on an interface for versionating purposes) and attributes.

 ### Project Packaging Structure